LaffertyDev/ld53-space-truckers/readme.md

 It was fun seeing a lot of the reasons why modern game networking is setup how it is.
 There's a lot to learn!
 * My game has significant ghosting problems, with "jittery" sprites
-* To fix this, I would need to implement delayed rendering with
+* To fix this, I would need to implement delayed rendering with lerping positions and animations

 ## Releasing / Building